defenseunicorns/uds-core/src/nfs/README.md

 ## Test/Validate

 Validate with `uds run -f validate.yaml run` which spins up multiple read/write pods with the same volume and validates they can run.
-You can view the log output to confirm they are all reading/writing to the same volume.
+You can view the log output to confirm they are all reading/writing on the same volume.